End-to-end deep meta modelling to calibrate and optimize energy consumption and comfort: Meta modelling

 \subsection{Dataset sampling}

 The training dataset is sampled by exploring the input space of the simulator.
 We chose TRNSYS in this paper but any simulator can be used to train the metamodel.

-We define ranges for each input parameters in $\theta_{\mathrm{build}}$, $(I_k)_{k\geqslant 0}$ and $(O_k)_{k\geqslant 0}$ with the help of energy managers, such as highest and lowest scheduled temperature, or the most early and late hour of arrival of occupants, see the appendices for a complete list of these ranges.
-Because our dataset encompasses multiple buildings, these ranges are not centered around a specific set of parameters, but rather cover all possible values across our cluster of buildings.
-In addition, real weather data $(W_k)_{k\geqslant 0}$ acquired between June and August 2020 where used to obtain a dataset consistent with the real buildings.
-In our numerical experiments, we chose a uniform sampling method over the ranges for each variable.
+We define ranges for each input variable in $\lambda$ and $(\psi_k)_{k\geq 0}$ with the help of energy managers, such as highest and lowest scheduled temperature, or the most early and late hour of arrival of occupants, see the appendices for a complete list of these ranges.
+Because our dataset aims at capturing multiple buildings, these ranges are not centered around a specific set of variables, but rather cover all possible values across our cluster of buildings.
+In addition, real weather data $(\varphi_k)_{k\geq 0}$ acquired between June and August 2020 around the Parisian area where used to obtain a dataset consistent with the real buildings.

+In our numerical experiments, we chose a uniform sampling method over the ranges for each building and weather variable.
 This allows us to easily split the dataset uniformly into training and testing sets, which is crucial to validate the metamodel.

-The input vector $u_k$ contains 27 variables at each time step: 7 variables from $\theta_{\mathrm{build}}$, 7 from $W_k$, 1 from $O_k$ and 12 from $I_k$.
+The input vector $u_k$ contains 27 variables at each time step: 8 variables from $\lambda$, 7 from $\varphi_k$ and 12 from $\psi_k$.
 A total of 15,000 training examples were sampled, an example being a month i.e. 672 hours.
-During the training phase, the parameters of each metamodel described in Section~\ref{sec:models} are estimated based on this dataset (called $\theta_{\mathrm{meta}}$ in the detailed case of the RNN approach).
+During the training phase, the parameters of each metamodel described in Section~\ref{sec:models}, and called $\theta$ in the detailed case of the RNN approach, are estimated based on this dataset.
 The metamodels compared in this section are defined with a latent dimension of $d_{emb} = 64$ and a total of $L=4$ layers.
-Hyper parameters, such as learning rate, dropout, number of epochs or batch size, were chosen empirically.
+Hyper parameters, such as learning rate, dropout, number of epochs or batch size, were chosen empirically by interpreting the cost history of the model during the training, and the learning curve.